sakloui/jorban-martysmods.github.io/docs/shader-repositories/immerse-pro/immerse-pro-regrade.md

 ## Calibration

 This adjust overall color and temperature calibrations of the image.
-Again, for general changes without much need for granularity.
-The parameters are:

 * **Bypass Calibration:** disables the changes made in that layer.